 Here are some steps you can take to clean up and restore the damage caused by a frozen pipe:

-Clean and disinfect: Once the area is dry, clean and disinfect any surfaces that have come into contact with the water.
+3. Once the area is dry, clean and disinfect any surfaces that may have been in contact with the water.

 Facing a broken pipe due to freezing temperatures?
 Flood 24 Seven can help you get back on your feet quickly and with minimal damage to your home or business.